 A 60 horsepower (up to 100 at peak) electric outboard unit based on a 12 kg motor

-A weight of 900 kg - less than half the weight of a modern 7.5 meter boat built with traditional technology (approx. 2000 kg)
+A weight of 1000 kg - half the weight of a modern 7.5 meter boat built with traditional technology.

 Follow the progress and join Friends of Candela